gabrielenizzoli/spark_engine/docs/components/intro.md

 ---
 layout: default
-title: What is a Component
 parent: Components
 nav_order: 1
 ---

 # What is a Component

 This project is based on a model abstraction to describe a dataset.
 The final goal of this model is to be able to describe how a spark dataset can be composed.
 Since in spark a dataset is defined as a set of operations on data, a component encapsulate a logical subset of these operations.
 For example, we might be interested in acquiring data from a source, modify it to fit a given schema, aggregate it so that we can compute some statistics, join it with a different dataset, and finally save the outcome somewhere.